Our agile games backlog for the evening contained:

 - Amoeba Electric Fence

 - Team drawing

 - TDD Concurrent code

-Chocotoff mini games learns you about flow and bottlenecks in the flow.
-At each stage of the flow, a player can pass on a number of chocotoff (determined by rolling a die).
-Quite quickly if becomes clear how bottlenecks are formed and how further pushing “items” makes it worse!
+Chocotoff mini-games teach you about flow and bottlenecks in the flow.
+At each flow stage, a player can pass on a number of chocotoff (determined by rolling a die).
+Quite quickly, it becomes clear how bottlenecks are formed and how to further pushing “items” makes it worse!
 Limit your work in progress!

 Product owner value game is a card game teaching how to refine a product backlog.
-The activities are prioritisation, decomposing features (epics) into user stories and refining user stories until ‘ready’ state for delivery.
+The activities prioritise, decompose features (epics) into user stories, and refine user stories until ‘ready’ state for delivery.
 The cards abstract some ‘real world’ detail by predefining the effort and business value.
-The game focuses on understanding how backlog refinement works: refinement has a cost (don’t refine everything upfront); focus on steadily delivering value and chose wisely what which items you deliver (taking into account the given effort and business value estimates).
+The game focuses on understanding how backlog refinement works: refinement has a cost (don’t refine everything upfront); focus on steadily delivering value and choose wisely which items you deliver (taking into account the given effort and business value estimates).
 Read more about the game here.

-Team drawing is game with the objective to draw a particular “artefact’ in group.
-One set can be played with maximum 10 people.
+Team drawing is a game to draw a particular “artefact’ in the group.
+One set can be played with a maximum of 10 people.
 Each person has a string to pull to guide the marker.
-Obviously communication (in some form) is required to coordinate the drawing.
-Constraints can be introduced such as no verbal communication; blinded sight; external noises; etc The game shows how a group of people coordinates and an observer can identify roles in the team (e.g. a leader, etc).
+Communication (in some form) is required to coordinate the drawing.
+Constraints can be introduced, such as no verbal communication, blinded sight, external noises, etc. The game shows how a group of people coordinates, and an observer can identify roles in the team (e.g. a leader, etc.).

 Thanks to the people who joined!
-More info about next events, go to Agile Belgium on Meetup.com
+For more info about subsequent events, go to Agile Belgium on Meetup.com.